KIONGO-E/Calorie-Counter-Application/README.md

 - `db.json`: JSON file to store data

 ## Usage
+1. Navigate to the required directory.
+2. Clone the repository to your local environment.
+3. Navigate to your repository.
+4. Open the repository using your desired text editor such as VScode.

-1. Open `index.html` in a web browser.
+5. Open `index.html` in a web browser.
-2. Enter food details in the form fields.
+6. Enter food details in the form fields.
-3. Click the appropriate buttons to calculate calories, set goals, and add comments.
+7. Click the appropriate buttons to calculate calories, set goals, and add comments.

-## Setup

-No special setup is required to run this web app.
-Simply open `index.html` in a web browser.

 ## Credits